distributed-lab/circom-dl/README.md

 Currently, it supports:
 - *bitInt* arithmetic.
 Used to implement operation of field that is larger than the field size of the underlying curve (e.g. bn128).
 - *ec* arithmetic.
-Weierstrass elliptic curve operations.
-Non supported Weierstrass curves can be easily added by following instructions in curve.circom.
+Weierstrass elliptic curve over prime field operations.
+Non supported Weierstrass curves over prime field can be easily added by following instructions in curve.circom.
 Currently supports:
     - brainpool224r1
     - brainpoolP256r1
     - brainpoolP320r1